pirsch-analytics/blog/white-label.md

 ## Why Choose Pirsch Analytics?

-Before we get started, let's quickly cover why Pirsch is the way to go for your white label analytics needs.
+Before we get started, let's quickly cover why Pirsch is the way to go for your white label web analytics needs.
 Unlike many other platforms, we offer a straightforward dashboard, easy setup, and most importantly, the freedom to make it your own.
-As a developer-first, white-label web analytics solution, Pirsch is highly customizable and respects user privacy.
+As a developer-first web analytics solution, Pirsch is highly customizable and respects user privacy.
 Consider it your perfect Google Analytics alternative!

 ![White Label Web Analytics](/blog/static/pirschanalytics2/dashboards.gif)